 Sports centre Modern sports complex with swimming pool, ice rinks for skating and curling, climbing wall, gym and games room.

 Ski school Lessons Monday to Friday.
 Private tuition can also be booked in advance and is available any day of the week, including Sundays.

 Grindelwald has an easy going, relaxed atmosphere with stüblis, bars, discos and live music.
 There really is something for everyone here.
 The Mescalero is a popular venue for music and dancing as is the Gepsi Bar and Le Plaza Club whilst the Espresso Bar is another popular après ski spot.
 The rustic Challi Bar close by the station has a 'gemütlich' ambience and usually live music.
-The bar at the Grand Hotel Regina offers a more sophisticated atmosphere.
-Try the hot chocolate and pastries at the C & M or take a horse drawn sleigh ride out into the countryside.
-There is a bowling alley and you could even watch an exciting ice hockey match at the sports centre.
+Try the hot chocolate and pastries at the C & M. There is a bowling alley In Grindelwald and you could even watch an exciting ice hockey match at the sports centre.

 Your ticket wallet will contain comprehensive travel instructions to help you reach your destination with ease, including recommended rail connection times and platform numbers.
 These are the most common routes for your Grindelwald ski holiday.

 Fly to Zurich

 Flights available from London, Luton, Birmingham, Manchester, Edinburgh, Glasgow.